auth0/auth0.net/docs-source/index.md

 `ManagementApiClient` and `AuthenticationApiClient` are thread-safe with the exception of the `GetLastApiInfo` method.

-While the client opjects are lightweight to instantiate by default they create their own ApiConnection object which creates it's own HttpClient.
-In order to best utilize HTTP connections the HttpClient should be shared as much as possible so it can perform the necessary thread-pooling.
+While the client objects are lightweight to instantiate by default they create their own `ApiConnection` object which creates its own `HttpClient`.
+In order to best utilize HTTP connections, the `HttpClient` should be shared as much as possible so it can perform the necessary thread-pooling.

 If for some reason you cannot share `ManagementApiClient` or `AuthenticationApi`, you should create a shared `HttpClient` (perhaps through `ServiceContainer`) and pass that through to their constructors.